vmalis/LV_ForceGuide/README.md

 </p>

 The set of LabVIEW virtual instruments to for measuring nad recording force and providing trigger for MR acqusition.
-The system was used for the following publications.
+Was used in the following publications.

 - [Sinha, U., Malis, V., Csapo, R., Moghadasi, A., Kinugasa, R. and Sinha, S. (2015),